-As production was sufficient to service the domestic demand, the dairy sector has the potential to emerge as a significant player in the export of milk powder as well as other value-added milk products.
+As the milk production was sufficient to service the domestic demand, the dairy sector has the potential to emerge as a significant player in the export of milk powder as well as other value-added milk products.
 In the current global trade environment, it makes good sense to increase the export of products where we are cost-effective and dairy products are the good candidate, opines Rajat K Baisya.